QuantLayer/elixir-tdlib/README.md

-This elixir library binds [telegram's TDLib](https://core.telegram.org/tdlib), allowing you to interact with Telegram as a full-fledged client (and not as a bot!).
+This elixir library binds [telegram's TDLib](https://core.telegram.org/tdlib), allowing you to interact with Telegram as a full-fledged client (not as a bot!).
 It ships :

 * [Telegram's tdlib](https://github.com/tdlib/td), licensed under the Boost Software License 1.0 (BSL-1.0)
 * [oott123's tdlib-json-cli](https://github.com/oott123), licensed under the
-  GNU Affero General Public License v3.0 AGPL-3.0(AGPL-3.0)
+  GNU Affero General Public License v3.0 (AGPL-3.0)

 Most of the interactions with this project are done via the `TDLib` module.
 Any structure used to interact with TDLib is defined under either `TDLib.Object` or